wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 12.1.3 =
+We're sorry about last issues.
+Now you can update to new version to resolve conflict issues.
 * Fixed: Issues in charts css.
 * Updated: Admin css and charts height.
 * Fixed: Issues in conflict chart script with other libraries.